Loading...

 Gut microbiota transplants currently undergoing clinical trials in Japan often require finding a healthy donor within a second degree of kinship to alleviate psychological resistance to the transplant of bacterial solution purified from stool.
 On the other hand, in the United States and United Kingdom, stool banks have been established and intestinal flora transplants are performed using stools from healthy unrelated third parties.

-Donor bank Japanbiome is affiliated with Symbiosis Inc.
+Donor bank Japanbiome is affiliated with Shinbiosis Inc.

 4. Transplantation method